-Before you launch your business, you’ll want to figure out if your business is viable.
-That is, does it have the potential to become successful?
-After all, you wouldn’t want to pour your heart and efforts into a business that has very little chance of turning a profit.
+Before you launch your business, you’ll want to figure out if your business is viable: does it have the potential to become successful?
+After all, you wouldn’t want to pour your heart and efforts into a business idea with very little chance of making a profit.

-One of the first steps in getting your business off the ground is to do some research into the market you’re entering.
+One of the first business startup checklist items in getting your business off the ground is conducting market research.
 You’ll want to find out information about:

-- Who your potential customers are and what problem of theirs you’re going to solve
+- Who your potential customers are and what problems you’re going to solve for them

 - The preferences of these potential customers.
-How will they find you, and how do they want to communicate with you?
+How will they find you and how do they like to communicate?
 What do they like and dislike?

 - Who your competitors are and their strengths and weaknesses

-- What it’s like to start a business in your area.
-What is the process and regulations you’ll face?
+- What it’s like to start a business in your area: What are the steps and regulations?

 - The market in your area.
-Is there a demand for your business, or is the market saturated with similar products and services?
+Is there a demand for your type of business or is the market saturated with similar products and services?